Ftalxx/Quantum_Guitar/README.md

 - Rocker switches for mode shifting
 - Potentiometer knobs for pitch bend or effect control

+### <ins>Classical Algorithm Visualization</ins>
+- Structured, hierarchical—like a **tree of decision nodes** based on music theory.
+- Shows:
+  - Key
+  - Recent chord or note
+  - Weighted probabilities of possible next steps
+- Might use a **flow chart** or dynamic chord map that highlights the chosen path in real time.

 ## <ins>Quantum Integration (with Qiskit)</ins>

 Quantum algorithms are introduced to explore new patterns of variation: